Arizona Vehicle Sales Tax & Fees [+Calculator]

 The current statewide sales tax in Arizona is 5.6%.

-However, there may be an extra local or county sales tax added onto the base 5.6% state tax.
+However, there may be an extra local or county sales tax added to the base 5.6% state tax.
 Local tax rates range from 0% to 5.6%, with an average of 2.132%.
 The max combined sales tax you can expect to pay in Arizona is 11.2%.

 How to Calculate Arizona Sales Tax on a Car